Dani3lSun/apex-plugin-dropzone/README.md

 - **Upload Mechanism**

-##### Normal
+  - **Normal**
     - **AJAX:** Async Method

     - **Description:**

     - This Upload Method encodes the File into a Base64 String.
 This String is then split into an 30kb Array which sends the encoded/splitted File in **1 Request** to the Server.
 This Method works on all Web Servers including Oracle OHS, Oracle WebTier, Oracle ORDS, Apache, Tomcat.
-But for large Files the "maxPostSize" Parameter have to be increased on Tomcat Servers (Default 2MB).
+But for large Files the **maxPostSize** Parameter have to be increased on Tomcat Servers (Default 2MB).

-##### Chunked
+  - **Chunked**
     - **AJAX:** Sync Method

     - **Description:**

     - This Upload Method encodes the File into a Base64 String.
 This String is then split into an 1MB Array which sends the encoded/splitted File in **Multiple Requests** (For every MB 1 Request) to the Server.
 This Method works best on modern Web Servers like ORDS, Tomcat or Apache, but not on Oracle OHS or Oracle WebTier!
 This Method is good, when you don´t have the possibility to configure Parameters of the Web Server like **maxPostSize**.
 If you can edit the Web Servers Config you should go with the *Normal* Mechanism.
 Thus this Method is using Synchronous AJAX Calls it blocks the page interaction while uploading is in progress.

 - **Delete Files**